 Breaking the rules by sneaking in an extra animal or by disregarding the weight limit of the apartment could result in a lot of dirty looks, fines, or, worse, being kicked out of the complex.
 So make sure that your apartment is pet-friendly to the point that the stipulations are in the contract and that you’re following the rules.

-Looking for a few pet-friendly features in your new apartment will make life happier and less stressful for you, your pet, and your neighbors, so be sure to take the time to evaluate all of your options carefully.
+Lastly, according to our friends at Bird Cages Now, “looking for a few pet-friendly features in your new apartment will make life happier and less stressful for you, your pet, and your neighbors, so be sure to take the time to evaluate all of your options carefully.
+Even if you’re not a dog-owner, but instead own a pet like a bird or other smaller animals, being friendly with your neighbors can make life much more pleasant for all.”